Aliszl/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [ x] What is the purpose of using _sessions_?

+A way of securely maintaining a login/ application state between different browser requests.
+So you don’t need to log in repeatedly.
+Sensitive info is kept on the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ x] What does bcrypt do to help us store passwords in a secure manner.

+It hashes/ encrypts the password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x ] What does bcrypt do to slow down attackers?

+A hacker would need the hash, the algorythm used and the number of rounds/times the hashing occured to decode.

-- [ ] What are the three parts of the JSON Web Token?
+- [x ] What are the three parts of the JSON Web Token?

+Header, payload and signature.

 ## Minimum Viable Product